redbear/Duo/docs/windows_driver_installation_guide.md

-# Windows Driver Installation Guide
+# Duo: Windows Driver Installation Guide
 ---

 **Note: All the drivers mentioned here are for the Duo that running the Particle firmware.
 For the Duo that running the WICED application hasn't  implemented the USB device capability.**